The whippet dog breed - the world's fastest couch potato

 The Whippet dog breed has an expected lifespan of 12 to 15 years.
 This is a generally healthy breed, as long they are not over-fed and become too heavy.
 The problems that may crop up include;

-I couldn't find any famous Whippets - please tell me if you know one!
+I couldn't find any famous Whippets - please tell me if you know one, using the Contact Me link.
+Thank you!

 Return from Whippet Dog Breed to Dog Breeds Expert